Incremental Graph Computation: Anchored Vertex Tracking in Dynamic Social Networks: Preliminaries

 If a vertex $u$ is \textbf{anchored}, in this work, it supposes that such vertex meets the requirement of $k$-core regardless of the degree constraint.
 The anchored vertex $u$ may lead to add more vertices into $C_k$ due to the contagious nature of \textit{$k$-core} computation.
 These vertices are called as \textbf{followers} of $u$.

-\begin{myDef}[Followers] Given a graph $G_t$ and an anchored vertex set $S_t$, the followers of $S_t$ in $G_t$, denoted as $F_k(S_t,G_t)$, are the vertices whose degrees become at least $k$ due to the selection of the anchored vertex set $S_t$. \end{myDef}
+\begin{myDef}[Followers] Given \TT{an undirected} graph $G_t$ and an anchored vertex set $S_t$, the followers of $S_t$ in $G_t$, denoted as $F_k(S_t,G_t)$, are the vertices whose degrees become at least $k$ due to the selection of the anchored vertex set $S_t$. \end{myDef}